pswhisenhunt/backbone_nodejs_library/README.md

 2. Editing a book
 3. Deleting a book
 4. Sorting the book collection by either year, author, or title
 5. Search the book collection by either author, title, or publisher.
-The search is a partial search, not just exact.
+The search is a partial search.
 For instance, searching 'jane' will return all books in the collection by 'Jane Austen'.

 Editing a book:
 ![alt text](https://github.com/pswhisenhunt/backbone_nodejs_library/blob/master/node_bb_lib/book-view.png "Library App - edit")

-Sorting the by Author (the currently selected sort has a pink border around it):
+Sorting the by Author (the currently selected sort has a pink border around it so the user can keep track of how the list is sorted):
 ![alt text](https://github.com/pswhisenhunt/backbone_nodejs_library/blob/master/node_bb_lib/sort.png "Library App - sort")

 Searching the collection for 'Harry':